s-shah-coder/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+line 27: x value is a global variable and will output 10.
+line 32: undefined as y is a local variable

 ## Question 3